nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 });
 {% endhighlight %}

 The code above achieves the exact same result as before, only now in a much cleaner, more expressive way.
-We only used one input element for our example, but many applications may require more than that, each requiring different event handlers.
-Using reactive-bind we don't have to worry about
+Note we did not have to write the event handlers at all.
+Only one input element was used in our example, but many applications may require more than that, each with different event handlers. reactive-bind will take care of the binding for you, hopefully speeding up development.

+The package is still in its early stages so feel free to contribute, open issues or say thank you on [Github](https://github.com/nov1n/reactive-bind/) or [Atmosphere](https://atmospherejs.com/nov1n/reactive-bind).